bing-han-dk/maf900-a3/README.md

 A. CRSP Data

-- Monthly total stock returns (including dividends and capital gains, adjusted for splits and stock dividends) (to compute individual stock beta and portfolio returns)
+Monthly total stock returns (including dividends and capital gains, adjusted for splits and stock dividends) (to compute individual stock beta and portfolio returns)

-- Stock identifiers and delisting dates (to determine whether a stock is available in a given portfolio formation, beta estimation, or testing period)
+Stock identifiers and delisting dates (to determine whether a stock is available in a given portfolio formation, beta estimation, or testing period)

-- 1926.1 - 1968.6
+1926.1 - 1968.6

-- New York Stock Exchange
+New York Stock Exchange

-- All common stocks
+All common stocks

-B. Fama–French Data

-- Market factor (Mkt-Rf) (to use as a proxy for the market portfolio in beta estimation)
-- Risk-free rate (Rf) (to compute excess returns for beta estimation and testing)
-- Ken French Website, WRDS supported

-C. Based on Gonedes (1973),
+B. Based on Gonedes (1973),

-- A stock must be available in the first month of the testing period to be included in a portfolio.
+A stock must be available in the first month of the testing period to be included in a portfolio.

-- The stock must have complete data for the preceding 5-year beta estimation period.
+The stock must have complete data for the preceding 5-year beta estimation period.

-- The stock must have at least 4 years of data in the portfolio formation period.
+The stock must have at least 4 years of data in the portfolio formation period.

 #### Methodology